ELTEbioinformatics/mulea/README.md

 `gsea` function.
 This model defines the parameters for the enrichment analysis.
 Subsequently, we will execute the test itself using the `run_test` function.
-We will employ 10,000 permutations for the false discovery rate correction, to ensure robust correction for multiple testing.
+We will employ 10,000 permutations for the false discovery rate, to ensure robust correction for multiple testing.

 ``` r
 # Creating the GSEA model using the GMT variable